Skip to primary navigation Skip to content Skip to footer

 El Capricho Extremeño

 El Capricho Extremeño is always buzzing with locals who love and can’t get enough of their famous tostas.
 A favorite plan is to make a pit stop here to refuel after a morning at El Rastro, the famous Sunday morning flea market in the Embajadores neighborhood.
-For between 2-5 euro, you can get a giant slab of toast piled with ingredients like Spanish ham, pulpo (octopus), shrimp, olives, and more.
-The place is always packed, so grab a couple tostas to take away and enjoy outside.
-Pro tip: if you’re with a group, get a variety of tostas to share so that you can try as many as possible!
+For between 2-5 euros, you can get a giant slab of toast piled with ingredients like Spanish ham, pulpo (octopus), shrimp, olives, and more.
+The place is always packed, so grab a couple of tostas to take away and enjoy them outside.
+Pro tip: If you’re in a group, get a variety of tostas to share so you can try as many as possible!

 Address: Calle de Carlos Arniches, 30